 This MD&A is intended to serve as an introduction to the basic financial statements.
 Dodge County's basic financial statements consist of three parts: government-wide financial statements, fund financial statements, and notes to the financial statements.
-The MD&A (this section) and certain budgetary comparison schedules are required to accompany the basic financial statements and, therefore, are included as required supplementary information.
+The MD&A (this section) and other information accompany the basic financial statements and, therefore, are included as required supplementary information.
 The following chart demonstrates how the different pieces are interrelated.